Should White Quartz Countertops Be Sealed

 Should White Quartz Countertops Be Sealed?

-Many consumers choose variations of white quartz because of it's predictable patterning, beautiful colors and durability.
+Many consumers choose variations of white quartz because of its predictable patterning, durability, and plethora of misinformation.

-Today we received an email from a customer that recently had a white quartz countertop installed in her kitchen.
+Today, we received an email from a customer who recently had a white quartz countertop installed in her kitchen.
 Having questions about quartz care and maintenance, she reached out to us with an email.

 From The Customer: "Leigh P"